How to Effectively Communicate with Your Gifted Child - Baby Chick

 Communication and Empathy for Others

-The possession of advanced learning capabilities can give gifted children a false sense of superiority over their peers.
+Possessing advanced learning capabilities can give gifted children a false sense of superiority over their peers.
 This particular quality is off-putting in the social realm.
 It can also potentially be hurtful to friends and siblings of average or less intellect.
 Parents’ time and attention to nurturing intellectual talents must be balanced with equal amounts of energy, keeping children grounded in reality and compassion for others.
 Moms and dads need to make it clear to their offspring that while intellectual achievements are something to be proud of, grades, awards, and special recognition do not equate to superiority over others.

 Communicating Empathy for Self

 Good grades, academic certificates, scholarships, and honor roll are part of the rewards that gifted children experience throughout their educational careers.
 However, their self-esteem should not be shackled to these external prizes or rankings amongst peers.
 A tiny percentage of individuals are the outright best at a specific skill or subject.
-Therefore, the measure and growth of self-esteem for even the most gifted child should never be based on comparing one individual and another.
+Therefore, the measure and growth of self-esteem for even the most gifted child should never be based on comparing one individual to another.
 If self-esteem only grows based on doing better than everyone else, then a child will never achieve an acceptable level of internal satisfaction with anything less than number one.

 Whole Child Communication